LEXtoday City Guide Play Banner

 Paul McCartney, Guns N Roses, Bruce Springsteen, and Janet Jackson have all graced the stage of our largest indoor venue.
 Here, you’re guaranteed to find a show that piques your interest.

-While home to many of UK’s home games, huge names have been known to take the stage here including Chance the Rapper, My Morning Jacket, and others.
+Primarily a sports venue, huge names have been known to take the stage here including Chance the Rapper and Kentucky’s own My Morning Jacket.

 A smokey image of the Burl's indoor stage in Lexington, KY